Independent Review Organizations

 Asking for an IRO Review

-You may ask for an independent review if
+After you’ve been through the appeals process, you may ask for an independent review if

 - Texas law requires your health care plan to participate in the IRO process, and